NationalMuseumofDenmark/CIP-PHP-Client/README.md

 CIP-PHP-Client
 ==============

-An independent implementation of a PHP Client for the Canto Integration Platform
+An independent implementation of a PHP Client for the Canto Integration Platform, developped by National Museum of Denmark.

 To run the tests first defining the environment variables: